Alison Westmacott

 Further information

-If we decide to work together, all sessions are 50 minutes long and held at the same time as agreed after our first initial telephone session.
+If we decide to work together, all sessions are 50 minutes long and held at an agreed time after our first initial telephone session.

-Couples counselling sessions are also 50 minutes long and clients will be asked to complete an assessment as part of the counselling work.
+Couples counselling sessions are also 50 minutes long and clients will be taken through an assessment as part of the first session.
+This is to establish if all parties feel ready to go ahead and engage with the couples counselling process.

 You are free to chose if you would like to work in person or remotely, either by telephone or online.
-Couples work is in person.
+Couples therapy and CBT-I sesions are usually in person.

 My practice is based in Orpington and is easily reached by public transport.
-Parking is available on the road and is not restricted.
+Free parking is available on the road and is not restricted.

 If you telephone, I am not always available to answer my phone, so please leave a message and I will get back to you as soon as I am able to.
 Please be aware that due to confidentiality reasons I will not leave a message on your phone unless you have said it is ok to do so.